DevOpsDaysTLV/2019-zen-and-the-art-of-multi-cloud/levels/06_k8s/README.md

   ```

 Copy kubeconfig_dod2019 from level 06 to /home/ubuntu/kubeconfig on ooc-client

-ron on  ooc-client and notice that this time command will work
+Run on  ooc-client and notice that this time command will work
 ```sh
 export KUBECONFIG=/home/ubuntu/kubeconfig
 kubectl get pods